 Hospitals also work with more than 1,300 private insurers, each with different insurance plans and multiple and unique requirements for billing and reimbursement.

-To maximize hospital reimbursement it takes a considerable amount of resources and time, both of which are in short supply within healthcare organizations.
+To maximize hospital reimbursement, it takes a considerable number of resources and time, both of which are in short supply within healthcare organizations.
 Every year, hospitals lose money to both Medicaid and Medicare and patient non-payment.
 In fact, in 2020 the American Hospital Association estimated at least $323.1 billion in hospital financial losses.
 One way to reduce losses is to find ways to maximize your reimbursement.

 How can you maximize reimbursements?